CKMitchell3/Portfolio_Analysis/README.md

 * **Total: $100,000**

 ### Tasks
-* Gather and clean five years' worth of market data (01/04/2016 - Present)
+* Gather and clean five years' worth of market data (01/04/2016 - June 18, 2021)
-* Utilize quantitative measures to analyze the performance of each individual stock in the portfolio
+* Analyze the portfolio holdings' quantitative performance
-* Utilize quantitative measures to analyze the performance of the total portfolio compared with the S&P 500, Nasdaq, Dow Jones, 10-Year T-Yield and 30-Year T-Yield
+* Analyze the portfolio's quantitative performance in relation to the S&P 500, Nasdaq, Dow 30 and 10-Yr and 30-Yr Treasury Yields
+* Determine the portfolio holdings' total cumulative performance
-* Evaluate the risk of each individual stock in the portfolio
+* Analyze the portfolio holdings' risk and volatility

 ### Stock Portfolio Closing Prices